 For some plant-based gourmet food head to Souls Street Food and indulge in their mushroom-truffle-nori burger.
 Still have room for dessert?
 Then head to La Boca and grab an Argentinian alfajor – a cookie sandwich filled with a ridiculous amount of dulce de leche.
 Sugar coma guaranteed 😉

 Although the food products sold at Torvehallerne are on the pricier side reflecting their good quality, they make for great edible souvenirs to take home with you.
-If you have a sweet tooth, make sure to visit my favorite Danish chocolatier Summerbird and send your taste buds to heaven with their organic Amber chocolate, the classic Danish ‘flødebolle’ and many other amazing chocolatey treats.
+If you have a sweet tooth, make sure to visit my favorite Danish chocolatier Summerbird and send your taste buds to heaven with their organic Amber chocolates, a classic Danish ‘flødebolle’ or other amazing chocolatey treats.
 You can often have a taste of their chocolates for free.

 P.S.
-If you’re a serious foodie and want to learn more about the culinary scene of Copenhagen, consider taking this 2.5-hour guided food tour, which includes a visit to Torvehallerne.
+If you’re a serious foodie and want to learn more about the culinary scene of Copenhagen, consider taking this 4-hour culinary experience tour, which includes a visit to Torvehallerne.

 4. Tivoli Food Hall